 The PRC assigns a risk classification level that dictates the level of monitoring by the DSMC as requested by the IRB-HSR for each study.
-The following are general guidelines for risk classification; however the PRC has full discretion when determining the risk classification for each study.
+The following are general guidelines for risk classification; however, the PRC has full discretion when determining the risk classification for each study.

-- High risk: investigator-initiated INDs (regardless of phase), Phase 1 trials, gene therapy trials, and any other types of trials designated by the National Institutes of Health (NIH) as high risk - Medium risk: all other interventional therapeutic trials (such as those using drugs, biologics or devices) not designated by NIH or PRC as high risk (typically phase II and phase III trials) - Low risk: interventional non-therapeutic trials (no therapeutic intention, such as nutritional or behavioral trials, biopsy or blood sample collection)
+- High risk: investigator-initiated INDs (regardless of phase), Phase 1 trials, gene therapy trials, and any other types of trials designated by the National Institutes of Health (NIH) as high risk - Medium risk: all other interventional therapeutic trials (such as those using drugs, biologics or devices) not designated by NIH or PRC as high risk (typically phase II and phase III trials) - Low risk: non-therapeutic intervention trials (examples include trials assessing a new diagnostic approach (e.g., testing a new screening method), behavioral studies seeking to improve or modify health outcomes (e.g., exercise modification to improve survival or quality of life), or nutritional and imaging trials, and non-interventional studies collecting additional blood or tissue samples outside of standard of care procedures